Guideline 35: Licensed areas

 Examples of a premises can include:

-- parts of a licensed premises, such as the main premises and liquor barn or bottle shop, or accommodation blocks that may be separated by private easements, car parks, access ways or roadways where it is impractical or impossible to include those areas on the licensed area
+- instances where parts of a licensed premises, such as the main premises and a liquor barn/bottle shop, or an accommodation block are separated by a private easement, car park, access way or roadway, and it is impractical or impossible to include these areas on the licensed area

-- a resort-style facility where multiple accommodation blocks are located on the different parcels of land, forming 1 complex under the complete control of the licensee
+- a resort-style facility where multiple accommodation blocks are located on different parcels of land, forming 1 complex under the licensee’s control

 - a half-way house on a golf course.